-Second, since states held large ownership shares in the banks, there were fewer banks and the banks tended to be larger.
-Table 4gives the number of banks, total capital, and capital per bank for five regions in 1837.
+Second, because states held large ownership shares in the banks, there were fewer banks, and the banks tended to be larger.
+Table 6.4 gives the number of banks, total capital, and capital per bank for five regions in 1837.
 Western states had many fewer banks.
-Ohio and Louisiana were the only states west of the Appalachians with more than ten banks, and they were the two oldest and most developed western states by the 1830s.
-Most frontier states had four or fewer banks.
-Southern states in general had larger banks than northern states, but banks in general were much larger in the west than in the east.
-Banks in the southwest had ten times the average capital of banks in New England.
+Ohio and Louisiana were the only states west of the Appalachians with more than ten banks, and they were the